Green Tile Social Club: Reception

 As of 2024, Green Tile Social Club is one of the largest mahjong clubs in New York City and is a part of a new nightlife trend.
 Between 100 and 300 people attend the events, with a large proportion of attendees being under 30 years old.
 In February 2024 for their Lunar New Year party, there were 500 guests.
 From October 2023 to May 2024, the number of attendees doubled from 4,000 to 8,000.
 Their January 2025 event was hosted in a warehouse in Brooklyn, drawing in 700 people to play, along with the opportunity to get mahjong tile tattoos and omakase.

 Each game brings together four people to a table, where players may end up talking about childhood experiences growing up playing or watching the game being played.
 One attendee comments on enjoying the game because, "it really brings me back to a lot of memories of my childhood, especially with my grandfather, who is no longer with us.
 That's something really near and dear to my heart".
 Another attendee notes, "I always saw my parents playing this game with other people, but I never hopped in, though, because they all speak Chinese.
 I don’t speak Chinese at all so that was always a barrier [...]
 Now I kind of understand why [my parents] shouted all this stuff".

 The Green Tile Social Club is also part of a trend of increased Asian-themed or Asian American-owned bars, such as Mood Ring, and pop-ups that are supported by the Asian American community and reclaiming their cultural roots.

 Saturday Night Live's Bowen Yang has been noted to have attended.

+Event attendees often linger, continue conversations after events end, and even help break down event setups, where co-founder Chan comments, "our community [is] also taking care of us".

 Green Tile Social Club joins other mahjong clubs, like Los Angeles' Mahjong Mistress, in introducing mahjong to younger generations.

+Influence

+Due to media coverage of Green Tile Social Club, the founder of the mahjong club Honour Tile Society in Denver, Colorado was inspired to learn mahjong, where their initial potluck and learning session turned into a monthly gathering.